jingyuyao/dcg/readme.md

 # Entities
 - All
   - Tree based ownership
-  - Entity are never 'deleted', they are only marked with `Removed`
+  - Entities are never 'deleted', they simply have their `Active` tag removed to indicate that they are no longer part of the game
     - This is to support logging and referencing 'banished' entities
 - Player
   - Persistent throughout the game